maprdhm/SPACiSS/README.md

 <br/>

 ## Features
-- Heterogeneous crowds in shared spaces for simulation and prediction of 100 pedestrians in real time.
+- Heterogeneous crowds in shared spaces for simulation and prediction of up to 100 pedestrians in real time.
-- Individuals and groups walking using social force model, with various social relationships
+- Individuals and groups walking using social force model, with various social relationships.
-- Prius AV model (from https://github.com/osrf/car_demo/tree/master/prius_description) or Zoe AV model (from https://univ-nantes.io/hamon-a/icars-public), controlled from within the simulation or by an external ROS controller publishing velocity commands.
+- Prius AV model (from https://github.com/osrf/car_demo/tree/master/prius_description) or Zoe AV model (from https://univ-nantes.io/hamon-a/icars-public), controlled either from within the simulation or by an external ROS controller publishing velocity commands on a dedicated ROS topic.
-- Pedestrians reactions to the AV
+- Pedestrians reactions to the AV are modelled (see [reference papers](#reference-papers) for details).
-- 3 shared space environments (business area, campus, citer center) and 8 scenarios for each env. ready to test AV navigation algorithms
+- 3 shared space environments (business area, campus, citer center) and 8 scenarios for each environment, ready to test AV navigation algorithms.
-- Sensors simulation (point clouds in AV frame for people and walls)
+- Sensors simulation (point clouds in AV frame for people and walls).
-- XML based scene design
+- XML-based scene design.
-- Visualization using Rviz
+- Visualization using Rviz.
-- Optional plugin to connect with Gazebo
+- Optional plugin to connect with Gazebo.

 <br/>

 ## Installation and launch
+### 🚨 New functionality 2026 🚨
+SPACiSS can now be run in two ways:
+- in a Docker container
+- directly on the host machine

+### Running SPACiSS in a Docker container
+(in progress...)

+### Running SPACiSS directly on the host machine
-### Requirements
+#### Requirements
 Tested on:
-- Ubuntu 16.04 with ROS Kinetic and Gazebo7 (master branch)
+- Ubuntu 16.04 + ROS Kinetic + Gazebo7 (master branch)
-- Ubuntu 18.04 with ROS Melodic and Gazebo9 (master branch)
+- Ubuntu 18.04 + ROS Melodic + Gazebo9 (master branch)
-- Ubuntu 20.04 with ROS Noetic and Gazebo11 (noetic branch)
+- Ubuntu 20.04 + ROS Noetic + Gazebo11 (noetic branch)

 Requires:
 - ROS with the navigation and visualization stack